-Our Reach & Influence British Rowing has a strong relationship with BUCS and has significantly improved its contact directly with University Clubs and Directors of Sport over the last Whole Sport Plan period.Our engagement with individuals in the University sector is limited due to many student rowers not being British Rowing members.Working with the University Sports Departments has and can continue to help us reach a larger group of students not currently engaged in rowing.
-Schools Type of Activity Many schools use indoor rowing as a curriculum activity with around 2000 schools reporting that they deliver indoor rowing.
+Our engagement with individuals in the University sector is limited due to many student rowers not being British Rowing members.

+Working with the University Sports Departments has and can continue to help us reach a larger group of students not currently engaged in rowing.

+Schools

+Many schools use indoor rowing as a curriculum activity with around 2000 schools reporting that they deliver indoor rowing.

 There is a strong competition structure and currently 22 counties are delivering indoor rowing as part of the School Games.

-Potential for Growth They have suitable equipment but like gym instructors many teachers lack the confidence and competence to teach effective and sustainable rowing.
+They have suitable equipment but like gym instructors many teachers lack the confidence and competence to teach effective and sustainable rowing.
 The system weakness is convincing teachers and School Games Organisers of the opportunities to develop sustainable participation and Talent Pathways by taking part in rowing Continual Professional Development.

-Our Reach & Influence There are three types of school offering indoor rowing.
+There are three types of school offering indoor rowing.
 Firstly schools where our staff or volunteers have helped establish indoor rowing and secondly schools that are using our School Games indoor rowing format.
 We have excellent/good reach or influence with these.
 Thirdly schools that offer indoor rowing as an activity in an ad-hoc fashion where we have little influence.

+Youth Organisations

-Youth Organisations Type of Activity There are three main organisations engaged in delivering indoor rowing to youth groups.
+There are three main organisations engaged in delivering indoor rowing to youth groups.
 These are London Youth Rowing, the Tony Blair Sports Foundation and the Plymouth Rowing Forum.
-These organisations generally assist with the delivery of some curriculum indoor rowing but also operate extra- curriculum indoor rowing groups.
+These organisations generally assist with the delivery of some curriculum indoor rowing but also operate extracurriculum indoor rowing groups.

 The organisations offer the full spectrum from first experience to regular participation and talent.

-Potential for Growth There is certainly scope to take the London Youth Rowing model and adapt it for delivery in other locations in the country allowing us to have more linked interventions Our engagement with the Sea Cadets has identified a potential to maintain Cadets activity throughout the year by using indoor rowing as a winter activity when they are unable to get on the water.
-Our Reach & Influence We have a strong relationship with London Youth Rowing, the Tony Blair Sports Foundation and Plymouth Rowing Forum.
+There is certainly scope to take the London Youth Rowing model and adapt it for delivery in other locations in the country allowing us to have more linked interventions

+Our engagement with the Sea Cadets has identified a potential to maintain Cadets activity throughout the year by using indoor rowing as a winter activity when they are unable to get on the water.

+We have a strong relationship with London Youth Rowing, the Tony Blair Sports Foundation and Plymouth Rowing Forum.